kee007ney/SNPets/README.md

 # Code Notebook

 This project is a simple MongoDB-based web app for recording helpful commands.
 Many of the existing tools I tried didn't do what I wanted or were too expensive.
-This simple, straightforward tool records commands and snippets you find useful, though which may not necessarily warrant their own alias (and which might be hard to keep track of as an alias anyway).
+This simple, straightforward tool records commands and snippets you find useful, though which may not necessarily warrant their own alias (and for which I would lose track of all the aliases anyway).
+The tool builds a card with a plain text description field and a markdown field, as well as an array of keywords (these should be comma-separated when creating a new card).
+Searching the keywords is not yet implemented, but would make a fine future addition.

 <p align="center">
   <img src="screenshot.png" width="100%" title="Screenshot of code notebook.">